Financial-Times/origami/MIGRATION.md

 +));
 ```

-The following Sass has been made private or removed and must not be used:
+The following Sass has been made private or removed and must not be used.
+Instead use the `oFooter` mixin with related options.
+Please contract the Origami team if there are any extra options required by your project:
     - `$o-footer-matrix`
     - `$o-footer-spacing-unit`
+    - `oFooterBrandImage`
+    - `oFooterMatrix`
     - `oFooterThemeDark`
     - `oFooterThemeLight`